Fields interpretable in the free group: Towers

+Since reduced forms with respect to $\mathcal{G}(G^{i+1}, G^i)$ are not unique, an element $g\in G$ does not have a unique nested analysis with respect to $\mathcal{T}(G, \F)$.
+This fact will be supressed in the sequel since we will always work with a particular reduced form.

-A tower in which no abelian floor occurs in its construction is called a {\em hyperbolic tower} (or {\em regular NTQ group} in the terminology of Kharlampovich-Myasnikov) and it is actually a hyperbolic group.
-For the rest of the paper we follow the convention: \\ \\
+A tower in which no Abelian floor occurs in its construction is called a {\em hyperbolic tower} (or {\em regular NTQ group} in the terminology of Kharlampovich-Myasnikov) and it is, by an application of \cite{MR1152226}, a hyperbolic group.

-{\bf Convention:} Suppose $\mathcal{T}(G,\F)$ is a tower.
-Let $\{E_j\}_{j\in J}$ be the collection of pegs that correspond to the abelian floors that occur along the construction of the tower.
-Then: \begin{itemize} \item no two pegs are conjugate; \item if a peg can be conjugated into the ground floor $\F$, then it is a subgroup of $\F$; \item the abelian floors that correspond to pegs that belong to $\F$ always come first in the construction of the tower. \end{itemize}
+For a tower $\mathcal{T}(G,\F)$, it will be convenient to assume some further properties on Abelian floors.
+These assumptions will make proofs in later sections technically less involved (see subsection \ref{TowersEquiv}), but are not essential for the results.
+We would like $\mathcal{T}$ to satisfy the following: \begin{itemize} \item if a peg can be conjugated into $\F$, then it is a subgroup of $\F$; \item no peg embeds to a conjugate of a peg of a higher floor; \item the Abelian floors that correspond to pegs that belong to $\F$ always come before any other floors in the construction of the tower. \end{itemize}

+Not all towers satisfy these properties, but we can always change a tower to satisfy them.
+Indeed, changing a peg of an Abelian floor to a conjugate of itself is equivalent to changing the fundamental domain of the Bass-Serre action on the tree corresponding to the splitting of the particular floor.
+Hence, we can always consider pegs up to conjugation.
+Moreover, if a (conjugate of a) peg belongs to a lower floor, we can change the order of the floors by moving the Abelian floor that contains this peg lower.
+Finally, if we have two consecutive Abelian floors, where the peg of the higher floor is (a conjugate of) the maximal Abelian group that contains the peg of the lower floor, we can "merge" the two floors into one.
+More concretely: